Two burglars jailed after shopping spree using stolen bank card

 Darren Russell, 44, and Tyrone Grimshaw, 26, used the cards seven times in a morning at grocery stores in Hartlepool.

 They were caught after a 999 call sent police to a reported 4pm burglary on November 2 in Park Road, Hartlepool.

 Prosecutor Harry Hadfield told Teesside Crown Court that Russell was arrested near the scene with a bulging carrier bag holding rice pudding and bags of tobacco.

-The officers found Grimshaw nearby with the keys to a Range Rover and the bank card, taken from the house.
+The officers found Grimshaw nearby with the keys to the Range Rover and the bank card.

 Mr Hadfield said Grimshaw told them Russell had given him the keys and he was minding them for him.

 The card’s owner said it had been used seven times to obtain £129 worth of goods and it had been rejected another five times in attempts to buy £57 more goods.

 She said in a Victim Impact statement that she had to get a new card.